santosh3110/GunSan-Strength-Index/README.md

 # 📈 GunSan Strength Index (GSI)

-**GunSan Strength Index (GSI)** is a proprietary technical indicator developed to measure the strength of a financial instrument using a blend of trend, momentum, and volatility signals.
+**GunSan Strength Index (GSI)** is a proprietary technical indicator developed by **Santosh Kumar Guntupalli** to quantify the strength of a financial instrument by combining trend, momentum, and volatility signals.

-This package allows analysts, traders, and quant developers to calculate and visualize a smoothed strength index derived from a combination of leading and lagging indicators – Hence,GunSan Strength Index(GSI) is both a leading and lagging indicator.
+This package empowers analysts, traders, and quant developers to calculate and visualize strength dynamics, detect potential trend reversals, and identify strength zones such as **bullish**, **bearish**, or **flat** phases.
+It also helps pinpoint **overbought** and **oversold** conditions with greater precision.

+By effectively blending both *leading* and *lagging* signals across trending and trading market regimes, the **GunSan Strength Index** serves as a unique hybrid indicator.

 ---